-We believe that public service college faculty and staff, particularly through applied centers and engaged activities, have an important and unique role to provide objective research on practical issues affecting citizens.
+We believe that public service college faculty and staff, particularly through applied centers and engaged activities, have an important role in providing objective research on practical issues that affect citizens.
 As an example, state-level governmental agencies in the U.S. often look to academics for neutral and specialized knowledge on economic development and public policy issues.
 Freidson (2001) claims that specialized knowledge is a requisite for administrative actions done by the state.
 These independent specialists, such as university experts, are vital to civil service in the consultation, guidance, and services that they may provide.
 These experts are also important in the way they provide a body of knowledge and skill that is grasped by a limited number of people.

-The following sections of this paper specifically focus on the role of the Voinovich School’s independent experts by way of economic engagement and entrepreneurship activities, which are particularly unique for a school of public service.
+The following sections of this paper specifically focus on the role of the Voinovich School’s independent experts by way of economic engagement and entrepreneurship activities..
 Among others, these include TechGROWTH Ohio, the Center for Entrepreneurship, and the U.S. Economic Development Administration University Center.

 TechGROWTH Ohio